Generic Name and Formulations:

 Adults and Children:

-<2yrs: not established.
+<1yr: not established.
 Initiate immediately after diagnosis.
 Take on an empty stomach.
-Swallow whole or sprinkle contents of cap on 4oz of food (eg, applesauce or berry jelly) or mix in 4oz of liquids (eg, orange or apple juice); also, may administer via feeding tube after mixing with 4oz of applesauce. ≥2yrs (cysteamine-naive): initiate at ⅙ to ¼ of the maintenance dose; increase gradually over 4–6 weeks.
-Maintenance: 1.3g/m2/day, in 2 divided doses given every 12hrs.
+Swallow whole with water or fruit juice (except grapefruit).
+May sprinkle contents of cap on 4oz of food (eg, applesauce or berry jelly) or mix in 4oz of fruit juice (except grapefruit); also, may administer via feeding tube after mixing with 4oz of applesauce.
+Cysteamine-naive: initiate at ⅙ to ¼ of the maintenance dose; (1–<6yrs): increase gradually in 10% increments allowing at least 2 weeks between dose adjustments; (≥6yrs): increase gradually over 4–6 weeks.
+Maintenance: 1.3g/m2/day, in 2 divided doses given every 12hrs; may further increase to achieve therapeutic target WBC cystine level.
 Max 1.95g/m2/day (if >50kg: max 1000mg every 12hrs).
-Goal of therapy: to maintain WBC cystine level <1nmol ½ cystine/mg protein.
+Goal of therapy: to maintain WBC cystine level <1nmol ½ cystine/mg protein (with mixed leukocyte assay).
 Switching from immediate-release cysteamine: give previous total daily dose of immediate-release caps.
 Dose titration, measuring WBC cystine levels: see full labeling.

 Avoid alcohol.
 Concomitant drugs that increase gastric pH (eg, PPIs); monitor WBC cystine levels.
 Separate dosing of carbonate- or bicarbonate-containing products by at least 1hr before or 1hr after.
 May give concomitant Vit.D, thyroid hormone, or other electrolyte/mineral replacements for Fanconi syndrome.

-Vomiting, nausea, abdominal pain, breath or skin odor, diarrhea, fatigue, rash, headache; Ehlers-Danlos-like syndrome, GI ulceration/bleeding, leukopenia, elevated alkaline phosphatase, pseudotumor cerebri, papilledema.
+Vomiting, nausea, abdominal pain, breath or skin odor, diarrhea, fatigue, rash, headache, gastroenteritis, electrolyte imbalance; Ehlers-Danlos-like syndrome, GI ulceration/bleeding, leukopenia, elevated alkaline phosphatase, pseudotumor cerebri, papilledema.

 Caps 25mg—60; 75mg—250